Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 Note: This is just one key step of keyword research.
 The next steps would be:

-- Understand the different kind of search intent behind different keywords and sort your list
+- Understand the different search intent types for different keywords and sort your list

 - Check what keywords you rank high for currently (if any), and how to optimize them further